smlit30/Project_Test/README.md

 Lastly the machine learning alogrithm testing will be detialed out as follows in this section.

+Work In Progress:

 ## Group Workflow

 ![FUN AT SCHOOL](https://github.com/smlit30/Project_Test/blob/main/Workflow_7_22.jpg)

+### Extract
+For our data we found that best available data to test was from the Illinois State Board of Education.
+We choose Illinois as the data was readily available, standardized and linked together through and RDTS number so that we could have a primary key to link everything together.
+Initial thoughts were to include data from multiple states but the different reporting systems and metrics proved to be too high of a hurdle.
+Thus Illinois was choosen as the state to run our test.

+### Transform
+While reviewing the data as shown through the "clean_data" notebook.
+We choose factors that had enough data to test throughout the state.
+"Enough" in this sense means any column that didn't have at least 750 data points for was dropped in the dataset.
+The rest of the file goes through the process of joining the various tables on informaton from general school information, financial information & performance results.
+This was all gathered into one dataset so it could be reviewed easily and tested through Machine Learning.

+### Load
+Once we finalized the dataframe it was then loaded in Amazon Web Services (AWS) in the form of a relational database.
+This way the finalized dataframe could be downloaded publicly.
+The dataframe was also sent into a CSV file on this github repository.

+### Visualize
+Lastly various visuals were created to give any casual viewer a better understanding of what the data means, how to interpret it and hopefully some usefull insights on how to move forward in the future.

 ## Visuals for this Project